IBM/SecuringArt-using-Blockchain-DigitalCertificates/README.md

 **Auction Blockchain Application Credits**: Mohan Venkataraman, Sandeep Pulluru and Ratnakar Asara

 **Disclaimer**: The image used in this sample demo has been downloaded from publicly available images on the internet, and the copyright belongs to the respective owners.
 The usage here is strictly for non-commercial purposes as sample data.
 We recommend that users create their own sample data as appropriate.
-All details used in the sample data are fictitous.
-The information provided in this README.md is subject to change.
-Also this is based out of fabric-sample balance-transafer example.
+All details used in the sample data are fictitious.
+The information provided in this `README.md` is subject to change.
+Also this is based out of fabric-sample balance-transfer example.

 When the reader has completed this code pattern, he or she will understand how to: